The History of IAWM

 Women’s museums have evolved independently of each other, and often knew nothing about each other.
 It was a deliberate decision not to contend for a place in traditional museums.
 Museum operators were much more interested in creating their own niche in which full and exclusive attention could be dedicated to women’s culture, history, and/or art of the past and present.

-Today the IAWM is a strong network with about 30 member-museums worldwide that are pursuing their collective goals.
+Today the IAWM is a strong network with over 60 member-museums worldwide that are pursuing their collective goals.
 An international congress is traditionally held every four years on a different continent where museums meet for exchange and support.
-The last conference took place in Mexico City in 2016 and the next conference is taking place in Hittisau, Austria 2020.
+The last conference took place in Mexico City in 2016 and the next conference is taking place in Hittisau, Austria 2021.